 Banks increasingly foster a culture of sustainability and allocate responsibility for this to senior management functions.
-On average of banks have now implemented measures that foster a culture of sustainability and adapted their governance structure, compared to 49% last year.
+On average

 Banks could further improve by taking into account ESG skills in selecting their board composition and measuring ESG performance when setting remuneration.